-Under Adler’s leadership, the United Way organizations she worked with expanded a 2-1-1 crisis call center, initiated programs to effectively combat poverty, and led nongovernmental disaster planning and recovery efforts in the wake of several natural disasters.
+Under Adler’s leadership, the United Way agencies she worked with expanded a 2-1-1 crisis call center, initiated programs to effectively combat poverty and led nongovernmental disaster planning and recovery efforts in the wake of several natural disasters.

 Jewish News Syndicate